briankoser/sfc-listeners-guide/episodes/0148-marvel-studios-acquires-the-rights-to-daredevil-and-other-news.md

   <q class="ben">I'm pro-blind people, I just don't get how they use the internet!</q>
 </div>

-Daniel calls in with {% workTitle "Iron Man 3" %} news and trolls Ben.
+Daniel calls in with {% work "Iron Man 3" %} news and trolls Ben.

-Ben predicts {% workTitle "Iron Man 3" %} will be a 4 star movie.
+Ben predicts {% work "Iron Man 3" %} will be a 4 star movie.
 Matt predicts 5 stars.

 Dave Johnson suggests uploading podcast episodes to YouTube. <q class="archivist inline">No no no</q>